-Steinway Artist Natsuki Fukasawa's music career has taken her throughout most U.S. cities as well as to Europe, Scandinavia, Israel, Australia, Japan, China and Hong Kong in the role of soloist and chamber musician.
-As a founding member of the award-winning Jalina Trio, Natsuki has won many accolades and international prizes, including a rave review in Fanfare magazine and the Best Chamber Music Recording of the Year from the Danish Music Awards.
-In 2012, Natsuki was added to the distinguished roster of international Steinway Artists.
+Steinway Artist Natsuki Fukasawa's music career has taken her throughout U.S. cities as well as to Europe, Scandinavia, Israel, Australia, Brazil, Japan and China, performing at such venues as Carnegie Hall and Copenhagen’s Tivoli Concert Hall.
+Fukasawa has won many accolades and international prizes, including a rave review in Fanfare magazine and the Best Chamber Music Recording of the Year from the Danish Music Awards.
+In 2012, Fukasawa was added to the distinguished roster of International Steinway Artists.

-Natsuki is on the artist faculty for the Orfeo Music Festival in the Italian Alps, and Calcap Chamber Music Workshop in Sacramento.
-She has taught at California State University Sacramento, St. Mary's College of Moraga, and has been a guest faculty at University of South Florida.
-She also enjoys nurturing the young talents in her own private studio.
-Her main teachers include Takako Fukasawa (her mother), Fumiko Ishikawa, Mark Richman, Martin Canin, Jan Panenka, Anne Koscielny, Ferenc Rados and violist Tim Frederiksen.
-She is a Fulbright Scholar and has earned her degrees from New York's Juilliard, Prague Academy in Czech Republic and University of Maryland.
+Fukasawa serves on the artist faculty of the Orfeo Music Festival in the Italian Alps, the Talis Festival and Academy in Switzerland, and the Calcap Chamber Music Workshop in Sacramento.
+She has taught at California State University Sacramento, Saint Mary's College of Moraga, and the University of the Pacific.
+She also enjoys nurturing young talents in her own private studio.
+She began studying piano early with her mother Takako Fukasawa and her main teachers were Fumiko Ishikawa, Mark Richman, Martin Canin, Jan Panenka, Anne Koscielny, Ferenc Rados, and violist Tim Frederiksen.
+She studied at the Prague Academy of Music as a Fulbright Scholarship recipient and received a Performer’s Certificate Degree.
+She also earned her degrees from New York's Juilliard School and University of Maryland.

-Natsuki records for Classico and Da Capo labels and her career is noted in the World of Women in Classical Music and Who's Who in America.
+Natsuki Fukasawa has recorded for the Classico and Da Capo labels and her career is noted in the World of Women in Classical Music and Who's Who in America.